David A. Forstein, DO, FACOOG (Dist.)

 Department of Obstetrics and Gynecology

-Dr. Forstein is an Associate Professor of Obstetrics and Gynecology at the University of South Carolina School of Medicine Greenville.
+Dr. Forstein is an associate professor of obstetrics and gynecology at the University of South Carolina School of Medicine Greenville.
 He is board certified in Obstetrics and Gynecology and Reproductive Endocrinology.
-Dr. Forstein is also the Vice Chair for Clinical Affairs in the Department of Obstetrics and Gynecology, Greenville Health System.
+Dr. Forstein is also the Vice Chair for Clinical Affairs in the Department of Obstetrics and Gynecology at Prisma Health–Upstate.

 Dr. Forstein is a graduate of the Philadelphia College of Osteopathic Medicine.
 He did his residency in Obstetrics and Gynecology at the Hospital of the Philadelphia College of Osteopathic Medicine and his fellowship in Reproductive Endocrinology and Infertility at The Pennsylvania Hospital.

 Dr. Forstein is a past-president of the American College of Osteopathic Obstetricians and Gynecologists (ACOOG), Chairman of the Medical Education Foundation of the American College of Osteopathic Obstetricians and Gynecologists (MEFACOOG) and immediate past-president of the South Carolina Obstetrical and Gynecological Society.
 He is a member of the Board of Trustees of the Accreditation Council for Graduate Medication, and a Commissioner for the Commission on Osteopathic College Accreditation.
 He is also a member of the Undergraduate Medical Education Committee of the Association of Professors of Gynecology and Obstetrics (APGO).

 Dr. Forstein’s areas of clinical expertise include infertility, endometriosis and recurrent pregnancy loss.
 His practice includes in-vitro fertilization and advanced minimally invasive gynecologic surgery.

 How Dr. Forstein’s research is transforming health care